A Chore Chart for Kids is a template that parents can use to indicate the chores that their children should do based on their ages.

 From ages 9 to 12, these children can now handle most of the tasks by themselves.
 They require little to no supervision from their parents.

-Some of the chores parents can assign these children may include:
+Some that parents can assign these children may include:

-Parents should use the chore chart for kids to assign their children chores effectively and adequately.
-In addition, the chore chart kids will ensure proper distribution of chores based on their ages.
-With these tips, parents will have a more successful experience with training their kids to handle chores.
+Parents should use the chart for kids to assign the chores effectively and adequately.
+In addition, the chart will ensure the proper distribution to kids based on their ages.
+With these tips, parents will have a more successful experience with training their kids.

-These tips will help parents to prepare a proper chore chart for kids:
+These tips will help parents to prepare a proper chart for kids:

 Ask yourself questions

-As a parent, you need to ask yourself questions before preparing a chore chart for kids.
-Some of the questions include the kind of chores you want to be completed in your home, the life skills that your children will learn from the chores assigned to them, the kind of rewards you would wish to give your children for completing the chores, and if these rewards are tied to the chores.
+As a parent, you need to ask yourself questions before preparing a chart for kids.
+Some of the questions include the tasks you want to be completed in your home, the life skills that your children will learn, the kind of rewards you would wish to give your children for completing the chores, and if these rewards are tied to them.

 Understanding responsibility

-Parents need to discuss and make sure that their children understand the responsibility involved in handling chores.
+Parents need to discuss and make sure that their children understand the responsibility involved in handling the tasks.
 That means that the children should be aware of the consequences involved in case the responsibilities are not upheld.

 The children might have no TV time if they fail to make their bed.